One of my most frequently asked questions each spring is ‘when is the best time to visit the Keukenhof Gardens?’ My answer – that depends…

 The most important and unpredictable factor is Mother Nature herself.
 The timing of the tulips will vary depending on how cold or warm the winter has been.
-Keep an eye on the weather and use your best judgement.
+Keep an eye on the weather and use your best judgment.
 If it’s still cold in mid-March, delay your visit by a week or two.
 If it is unseasonably warm, visit the gardens earlier.

 You can overcome the unpredictable climate in the huge greenhouse complexes at Keukenhof, where you can enjoy thousands of tulips throughout the season.

 Another important factor to consider is what you hope to see at the Keukenhof.

 - If you are hoping to photograph outdoor beds full of multi-coloured tulips, it is best to aim for the middle of the season in mid to late April.